Rektedekte/MSSolver/README.md

 If something goes wrong, you can always use the reset_settings.py script to reset them to default (this uses the local default settings)

+When using the solver on a new minesweeper game, you will continually be asked what a specific cell represents.
+Closing the window without choosing any option will stop the solver.
+This is in case something went wrong.
+* 0 through 8: represents numbers, with 0 being a cell with no mines arround it
+* Tile: A closed cell that hasn't been revealed
+* Flag: A flag
+* MineA: An triggered mine
+* WrongF: A wrongly placed flag (after triggering a mine)

 ### Known issues:
 * The solver does not support animated versions of minesweeper.
 This includes the new official Microsoft minesweeper.
 * The settings menu sometimes freezes after typing in a parameter.
 Solved by closing and opening the window.